 With 0 percent APR offers, the issuer doesn’t apply the regular interest rate to your balance until the no-interest period expires.
 Let’s say you charge $2,000 to a card with a 0 percent intro APR for the first 12 months.
 During the intro period, you’re able to pay $1,000 toward your balance.
 After the intro period ends, interest is applied only to the remaining $1,000 left on your balance.

 Pros and cons of deferred interest

 - Easier to qualify.
 These offers can be easier to qualify for than many credit cards if you have poor credit or fair credit and need to pay for an essential big-ticket item like an air-conditioner or a refrigerator — as long as you can repay the balance on time.

 - Potential to save money.
 You could eliminate interest charges, but only if you’re certain you’ll be able to pay the entire balance before the promotional period expires.

 - Retroactive interest charges.
 If you don’t repay the entire balance before the promotional period ends, you’ll pay interest on your total original purchase price, backdated to the date of the transaction.

 - High interest rates.
-The current average credit card interest rate is about 16 percent, with many of the best 0 percent APR credit cards offering ongoing interest rates between 12 percent and 24 percent on any remaining balance at the end of the promotional period.
+The current average credit card interest rate is above 17 percent, with many of the best 0 percent APR credit cards offering ongoing interest rates between 12 percent and 24 percent on any remaining balance at the end of the promotional period.
 Deferred interest offers often come with interest rates exceeding anywhere from 25 percent to 32 percent on the entire initial balance.